dahak-metagenomics/dahak-taco/docs/workflows/taxclass.md

 (include `-n` to do a dry run):

 ```
+$ ./taco -n pull-biocontainers-workflow pull-biocontainers-params # dry run

 $ ./taco pull-biocontainers-workflow pull-biocontainers-params
 ```

-### download/unpack sourmash SBTs
+## Rule: Download and Unpack Sourmash SBTs

-Like the above step, this has no inputs or outputs and is not a particularly interesting rule.
+Like the prior step, this step has no input or output file names to set.

 This step downloads SBTs containing hashes from the microbial genomes in the NCBI Databank